mrempel/geohexviz/paper.md

 + **D3** [@bostock2021a] which emphasizes web standards rather than a proprietary framework, but requires extensive knowledge of JavaScript; and
 + **Plotly** [@plotly-web] which is a free and open source Python graphing library, but like D3 and other packages requires knowledge of a programming language.

 Common across these applications is the requirement to have knowledge of geospatial concepts, and acquiring this knowledge has been identified as a significant challenge [@sipe2003a; @rickles2017a].
 In addition, the latter two options require programming.
 While many analysts have programming experience, not all do and in time-sensitive situations, as often encountered in a military setting, writing code to produce a visualization may not be feasible.
 With this in mind, GeoHexViz aims to reduce the time, in-depth knowledge, and programming required to produce publication-quality geospatial visualizations that use hexagonal binning.
 Implemented in Python, it seamlessly integrates several exisitng Python packages &mdash; Pandas, GeoPandas, Uber H3, Shapely, and Plotly &mdash; and extends their functionality to achieve these goals.
-Although originally designed for use within the military operations research community, it is expected that that GeoHexViz may be of use in other communities as well.
+Although originally designed for use within the military operations research community, it is expected that GeoHexViz may be of use in other communities as well.

 # Features